ceejbot/jthoober/README.md

 ## TODO

 Pass more stuff from the hook event to the bash script. repo branch hash?
 Why not allow rules to be arbitrary node code?
 Or just define a handler API?
 But bash is so handy.

+Do something useful in response to the ping event, if only because it's handy for debugging.

 ## License